The Supreme Court of Tasmania has exclusive jurisdiction in Tasmania to make orders in relation to:

 In most instances the Grant is made to the next of kin of the deceased.
 For example it could be the

 spouse, partner or child of the deceased.
-The order of priority of who can apply is set out in Rule 22 of
+The order of priority of who can apply is set out in Probate Rule 19.

 Reseals of foreign Grants, Letters of Administration pendete lite, Letters of Administration ad colligenda